Trade ChakraIndia Trade ChakraIndia Business Trade Chakra

 Indian Exports: A History

-The history of Indian exports id very old.
-During prehistoric times India exported spices to the other parts of the world.
+The history of Indian exports is very old.
+During ancient times India exported spices to the other parts of the world.
 India was also famous for its textiles which were a chief item for export in the 16th century.
 Textiles and cotton were exported to the Arab countries from Gujarat.
-During the Mughal era India exported various precious stones such as ivory, pearls, tortoise stones etc. But during the British era, Indian exports declined as the East India Company foreign trade of India.
+During the Mughal era India exported various precious stones such as ivory, pearls, tortoise stones etc. But during the British era, Indian exports declined as the East India Company took control of foreign trade.

 Leading Export Items of India